augustinh22/msc_markdown/source/02_Theory.md

 -- lack of definition -- can include calibration, semantic enrichment, etc...

 - connection to open data

+Initiatives currently promoting data cube infrastructures (***see*** section \ref{sec:datacube}) and analysis-ready data are driven by the concept of open data.
+Most of them aim to offer tools, services and pre-processed data that hope to close the gaps between data availability, access and use.
+On example is

 examples of in the \ac{EO} domain -- Landsat ARD for the USA